maxperala/MFT-Public/README.md

 ## Testing the app

+### iOS

+The app is available on the **App Store**!
+You can download it by searching for it in the store, or by following this [link](https://apps.apple.com/us/app/memories-from-tampere/id6741048584).

 ### Android

 The easiest way to test the app in its current development stage is to simply **download the latest .APK release** from this repository, and run it in an Android simulator or on a real device.

-It works using a backend I have deployed.
+### General

+> I recommend using Android API version 35 on the emulator, as this is the one used for development. iPhone version is already released and should work well on all supported devices and iOS versions.

 **Note that the app requires for you to physically be in Tampere and visit locations on the map, so if you are located in a different city or don't wish to walk you will have to simulate your location somehow!**

 The location simulator in the Android studio emulator is easy to use and works well.
 You can also set a mock-location app in the settings of a physical device if you have developer mode enabled.

-### iOS

-The latest beta-release of the app is available through **Apple TestFlight.** You can opt-in as a beta tester using [this link](https://testflight.apple.com/join/Q88cuyS9).
 If you need an easy way to simulate your location on a real iOS device, you should look into [GeoPort](https://github.com/davesc63/GeoPort).
-### General

-> I recommend using Android API version 35 on the emulator, as this is the one used for development.
-If you were to build the iOS version I recommend iOS 17 and a physical device,
-> since expo-location does not currently pair well with the Xcode simulator.

 You can also build the app yourself for either Android or iOS using native tools or EAS, if you have requested access to the actual frontend repository contained as a submodule in this repo.